 Q. What about flushing fish and snails down the drain at the end of the year?

 A. Disposing of fish by flushing them down the drain causes pain and distress to a vertebrate animal, so this procedure is considered against the law in this state.
 The MSPCA recommends that the same consideration be given to snails.
 Better options include allowing these animals to live out their lives under your continued care or calling a veterinarian or an animal shelter for assistance with humane disposition.

 Q. Is it OK to feed small mammals or birds to captive snakes?

 A. Most snakes will adapt successfully to a diet of dead animals or packaged snake food if presented properly, so it is in violation of the law to subject live animals to the trauma inherent in live feeding in captive situations.

 Q. Where can I get good information about the care of different kinds of classroom animals?

-A. One excellent resource is Animal Care from Protozoa to Small Mammals, by F. Barbara Orlans, Ph.D., Addison-Wesley Publishing Co., Reading, Mass.
-(800-552-2259), but your local library or bookstore may also be able to help.
+A. More information is available here.
+Another excellent resource is Animal Care: from Protozoa to Small Mammals, by F. Barbara Orlans, Ph.D.
 Other resources include humane societies, veterinarians, and biological supply houses.

 Q. How does an Animal Care and Use Committee work?